 |The blue, blue sky of Venice in the summer.

 Venetians would define summer in Venice as being between early June and the end of August.

-Temperatures in Venice are much more moderate than either Florence or Rome's climate in summer but even so, summers tend to be hot and sunny with daytime temperatures ranging from 25°C (80°F) in June to as high as 31°C (90°F) in August - in fact in 2009 it reached over 40°C (104°F).
+Temperatures in Venice are much more moderate than either Florence or Rome's climate in summer but even so, summers tend to be hot and sunny with daytime temperatures ranging from 25°C (80°F) in June to as high as 31°C (90°F) in August - in fact sometimes it reaches over 40°C (104°F).